featurist/hyperdom/readme.md

   );
 }

-plastiq.append(document.body, render, {counter: 0});
+hyperdom.append(document.body, render, {counter: 0});
 ```

 Try it on [requirebin](http://requirebin.com/?gist=afb1a6123309267b2d5a).

 ## Controllers?

-You won't find controllers or components in plastiq like you would in React's `React.createClass()` and AngularJS's `angular.directive()` and `angular.controller()`.
+You won't find controllers or components in hyperdom like you would in React's `React.createClass()` and AngularJS's `angular.directive()` and `angular.controller()`.
 This sounds like an omission, but in reality they're simply not needed.
-Plastiq works with render functions and model objects, the two primary building blocks of JavaScript, so it's refreshingly easy to structure and refactor your application.
+Hyperdom works with render functions and model objects, the two primary building blocks of JavaScript, so it's refreshingly easy to structure and refactor your application.

 Render functions contain event handlers, which act as **controllers** in other frameworks.
 Event handlers can either handle events inline, or delegate to methods on the model.